-After the results of the previous client’s test had been published in the Internet Retailer online magazine, another client approached us to test an assurance center on their site.
-This client was also looking for a way to reduce the cart abandonment rate.
+After the results of the previous client’s test were published in the Internet Retailer magazine, another client approached us to test an assurance center on their site.
+This client was also looking for a way to reduce their cart abandonment rate.

-The above image shows the original design of the shopping cart.
+The image below shows the original design of the cart page:

-This image shows the new design of the cart page with the assurance center added to the left navigation.
+The following image shows the new design of the cart page with the assurance center added to the left navigation:

 This test had the same hypothesis as the last one, that most online visitors did not convert on the site due to the price FUD and that adding assurances on the cart page would ease the shoppers’ concerns.

-When we tested the new version with the assurance center against the old version, the results pointed out to an entirely different outcome.
+When we tested the new version with the assurance center against the control, the results pointed out to an entirely different outcome.
 The new assurance center caused the website conversion rate to drop by 4%.
 So, while the assurance helped one client, it produced a negative impact with another.

-Analyzing the validation of a hypothesis through test data and creating a follow-up hypothesis is at the heart of conversion optimization.
-In this case, we needed to test many different elements around the assurance center before we could decide its impact on conversions.
+Validating the hypothesis through testing and creating a follow-up hypothesis is at the heart of conversion optimization.
+In this case, we needed to test many different elements around the assurance center before we can decide its impact on conversions.

-Tests that produce increases in conversion rates are excellent in validating initial assumptions and hypothesis.
+Tests that produce increases in conversion rates are excellent in validating initial assumptions about visitors and our hypothesis.

 We do worry about tests that do not produce any increases or decreases in conversion rates.

-Once you have the hypotheses, the next step is to start creating new page designs that will validate it.
+Once you have the hypothesis, the next step is to start creating new page designs that will validate it.

 You must be careful when you are creating new designs.
-Do not go overboard with creating variations.
-Testing software allows you to create millions of variations for a single page.
+Do not go overboard with creating new variations.
+Most split testing software allows you to create thousands if not millions of variations for a single page.
 You must keep in mind that validating each new variation requires a certain number of conversions.

-For high converting websites, we like to limit page variations to less than 30.
-For smaller websites, we like to limit page variations to less than five new variations or designs.
+For high converting websites, we like to limit page variations to less than seven.
+For smaller sites, we limit page variations to two or three new variations.

-How do you judge the quality of the new designs you introduced to test your hypotheses?
+How do you judge the quality of the new designs you introduced to test your hypothesis?
 You let your visitors be the judge through AB or multivariate testing.

 Remember the following procedures when conducting your tests:

-• Select the right technology platform to speed up the process of implementing the test.
-Technology should help you implement the test faster and should NOT slow you down;
+- Select the right AB testing software to speed up the process of implementing the test.
+Technology should help you implement the test faster and should NOT slow you down

-• Do not run your test for less than five days.
-Several factors could affect your test results, so allow the testing software to collect data long enough before concluding the test;
+- Do not run your test for less than two weeks.
+Several factors could affect your test results, so allow the testing software to collect data long enough before concluding the test